joh90/iot/README.md

 <img src="docs/screenshots/app_2.jpg" width="292" height="501">
 4. When successful, your device will show up in device list with the MAC address(`+` -> Device list)
 <img src="docs/screenshots/app_3.jpg" width="292" height="501">

+**You may refer to https://github.com/mjg59/python-broadlink#example-use if the above steps did not work**

 #### SP2
 [Full Manual](https://fccid.io/2AIWOSP2-US/User-Manual/User-Manual-3580152.pdf)